-In the Dawn War, a large tract of Malurn became a land of unnatural black ice.
+In the Creation War, a large tract of Malurn became a land of unnatural black ice.

 The ice of Perge'khas is so black and cold that light seems drawn into it, snuffing out torches in a tenth of their normal burn time, and it sucks heat from the living like in the presence of a brown mold.

 - Danzar-Khâl, from a Scroll of Dawn - "The Ice Queen"

 The unnatural black ice that swept across the region was caused by the primordial Cari'phis.
 In the Creation War, she sought to create a land mirroring her icy waste Zy'gaz.
 To counter this threat, the Covenant commander Danzar-Khâl constructed element changing devices at the head of sector Gatheghu.
 This was done to combat the extreme cold emanating from the black ice wastes of Malurn.
 These devices are the Felân-Akthûl, and without them angel types less than astral devas could not last long in such temperatures.
 When the primordials were driven from the Mortal Systems, much of this ice melted away leaving lakes of black lifeless liquid.
 The stuff is heavier their water, near the bottom of some of the region's lakes.
 It is a potent liquid called Cari'phis Spittle.